 Secure Events

-The Events page in Sysdig Secure provides overview of the entire infrastructure, and the ability to deep-dive into specific security events, identify false positives, and configure policies to optimize performance.
+From an overview of your entire infrastructure, the Events page in Sysdig Secure enables you to deep-dive into specific security events, identify false positives, and configure policies to maximize performance.

-• Slice and dice your event data using multiple filters and scopes to hone into the events that will require further inspection or remediation actions
+• Slice and dice your event data using multiple filters and scopes to hone into the events that require further inspection or remediation actions.

-• Inspect any items using an advanced event detail panel
+• Inspect any items in the advanced event detail panel.

-• Follow up on forensics, activity audits, etc., by directly linking to other sections of the product for additional event information
+• Follow up on forensics and activity audits by directly linking to other sections of the product for additional event information.

 Without filters or scope defined, the event list comprises all events within the timeline, in chronological order.
-Clicking on an event opens the event detail panel on the right.
+Click any event to open the event detail panel on the right.

 Review Summary and Filter Secure Events